 - For example, you can “hide” your entire website from search engines by blocking search engine spiders in your site’s robots.txt file, keeping all of your site’s content out of Google or Bing, or Yandex, or whatever.

-- Search engine spiders are crawlers that extract URLs from documents, and download the content from each URL, which is then passed off to an indexing system to parse, and build into a searchable index.
+- Search engine spiders are crawlers that extract URLs from documents, which are then passed off to the indexing infrastructure to download the content from each URL, which is then parsed, and built into a searchable index.

 - Googlebot and bingbot are the two most common examples of search engine spiders.